Recovery Time Objective (RTO)

 (RTO) is the maximum acceptable timeframe an organization can allow for

-defining the time goal to get operations back online to minimize negative
+restoring its critical systems and functions after a disruption.
+It essentially defines the time goal to get operations back online to minimize negative

 business impact; for example, if a system has a 2-hour RTO, it must be restored